Al Falaah College: History

 In 1985, Ahmedia School opened its doors in Bellair Road, Cato Manor, Durban.
 The school marked the establishment of the first Islamically-based independent school in Durban, South Africa.

 The school ran for the first year with a student population of 74.
 The first set of matriculants, a total of 21, graduated from what was then known as Lockhat Islamia College in 1991.
 The school was housed in Cato Manor for 12 years.

 With the growth of the college, in 1998, under the name of Lockhat Islamia College, the high school moved to Umbilo Road, Durban while the primary school remained in Cato Manor, Durban.
 This move was a temporary move due to the construction of the new campus.
 In 1999 the college was re-located to its present campus in Lotus Road, Springfield, Durban, KwaZulu-Natal.

 Al Falaah College today

-The school enrolment sits at 950 students.
+The school enrolment sits over 1000 students.
 The college caters for both male and female students from Grade R – 12.
 The intermediate and Further Education and Training (FET) phase have separate classes for male and female students.
 AFC participates in the National Curriculum Examinations.